Seleccione país e cidade. Informações só disponíveis em inglês.

-The city's best coffee shops and hawker centres include Maxwell Road Food Centre (a popular hawker centre known for cheap, tasty food), S-11 (a popular 24-hour coffee shop chain that serves adequately prepared food and is a hangout for art school types), Chin Chin (serves up excellent chicken rice as well as fresh Chinese dishes), and Newton Circus Food Centre.
-Look for the hawker centres and coffee shops near the bus interchanges and train stations located near satellite towns as well.
+The city's best coffee shops and hawker centers include Maxwell Road Food Centre (a popular hawker center known for cheap, tasty food), S-11 (a popular 24-hour coffee shop chain that serves adequately prepared food and is a hangout for art school types), Chin Chin (serves up excellent chicken rice as well as fresh Chinese dishes), and Newton Circus Food Centre.
+Look for the hawker centers and coffee shops near the bus interchanges and train stations located near satellite towns as well.
 Tampines and Bedok are good places to start your gastronomic adventure.

-Singapore's delectable home-grown speciality, chilli crab, should not be missed.
-Jumbo Seafood and Gold Coast Live Seafood are just two places amongst the many restaurants along the East Coast Parkway where you can savour this.
-Alternatively, add some novelty to your evening and fish for your own dinner at the New Pasir Ris Fishing Pond—if you do not mind the hassle.
+Singapore's delectable home-grown specialty, chilli crab, should not be missed.
+Jumbo Seafood and Gold Coast Live Seafood are just two places amongst the many restaurants along the East Coast Parkway where you can savor a bowl.
+Alternatively, add some novelty to your evening and fish for your own dinner at the New Pasir Ris Fishing Pond.

 If you hanker for good coffee, Starbucks Coffee is a good bet, with outlets in many shopping malls.
-Another includes Coffee Bean & Tea Leaf (try their world-famous, sweet ice-blends).
+Another popular chain is Coffee Bean & Tea Leaf (try their world-famous, sweet ice-blends).